kubeflow/website/content/en/docs/components/pipelines/pipelines-quickstart.md

 from the pipelines UI.
 Unlike the basic sample described above, the XGBoost sample does include ML components.

-Follow these steps to set up the necessary GCP services and run the sample:
+Follow these steps to run the sample:

 1. Click the name of the sample,
   **\[Sample\] [Demo] XGBoost - Iterative model training**, on the pipelines